GBERESEARCH/tradingsystems/README.md

 ```
 from tradingsystems import systems
 ```
 Run the Quad MA Cross entry strategy for 6 years against Brent Crude futures with a Parabolic SAR exit and a Trailing Close Stop.
+Typing ```help(systems.TestStrategy)``` gives a list of all the optional arguments.
 ```
 strat = systems.TestStrategy(ticker='&BRN', lookback=1500, entry_type='4ma', exit_type='sar', stop_type='trail_close')
 ```